 She earned a Ph.D. in higher educational administration from the Community College Leadership Program at The University of Texas at Austin.

-As director of the Texas Success Center, Kristi Short supports the implementation of the Texas Pathways strategic plan, documents and reports the Center’s work, coordinates statewide convenings, and helps design the Center’s knowledge development and communications strategies.
+As director of the Texas Success Center, Kristi Short manages the implementation of the Texas Pathways strategic plan, coordinates statewide convenings, documents and reports the center’s work, and supports the center’s knowledge development and communications strategies.

 Previously, Kristi served 12 years at Guilford Technical Community College in North Carolina as a faculty member, program coordinator, grant manager, and unit director.
 From 2012 to 2017, Kristi led the implementation of guided pathways at GTCC, the lead institution for Completion by Design in North Carolina.
 Kristi also managed articulation agreements for the college and served on the board of directors of the statewide College Transfer Program Association.
 At GTCC, Kristi established the Center for Academic Engagement, which unified tutoring, supplemental instruction, and student success courses, and expanded non-academic supports including an on-campus food pantry, transportation assistance, and emergency loans.

 Kristi earned baccalaureate and master’s degrees in communication studies from the University of North Carolina at Greensboro and an education specialist degree in higher education and doctor of education degree in educational leadership from Appalachian State University.

 As a project manager for the Texas Success Center, Johannah helps coordinate grant-funded initiatives promoting the Center’s mission as a statewide hub providing community colleges strategies to bolster student learning and success.

 Prior to joining the Center, Johannah worked in higher education for eight years.
 As the Center Manager and Faculty Initiatives Lead at UT Austin’s Faculty Innovation Center, Johannah helped manage grants and programming for instructors seeking to improve the quality of their teaching and students’ learning.
 From 2007-2012, Johannah worked at UT Austin’s Center for Mexican American Studies, where she managed the Center’s budget and administrative operations.